 Local authorities are required to develop a 'market' that delivers a wide range of sustainable and high-quality care and support services for their communities.
-This ensures that people who need care and support, and their families and carers, can access the support and services that they want and need, and have choice over how their needs are met.
+This ensures that the people you support, and their families and carers, can access the support and services that they want and need, and have choice over how their needs are met.